[UPDATED AUGUST 2024]

 What are harvest mites?

-From late August into October, these pesky pests can make our canine and feline friends feel far from 100%.
-So, what’s happening when harvest mites attack, how can you help to prevent the problem and soothe the scratching if the worst happens?
+From late July into November, these pesky pests can make our canine and feline friends feel far from 100%.
+So, what’s happening when harvest mites appear, how can you help to prevent the problem and soothe the scratching if the worst happens?
 Here’s the YuMOVE lowdown on how to avoid, spot and treat harvest mites on dogs, and help your pet feel more comfortable.

 Why do harvest mites cause itching?